 As one of the preservation measures relating to a restraining order for confiscation, the court may prohibit, either upon the request of a prosecutor or based on its own authority, the disposition of assets that should be confiscated in a prosecuted case in order to prevent the disposition before a court judgment is made.
-In cases in which it is possible that an offender who acquired assets that are equivalent to criminal proceeds will detect the initiation of investigation and so dispose of the assets, the judge may prohibit the disposition of the assets upon the request of judicial police officers, etc., even before the institution of a prosecution for a period of 30 days or less (the period may be renewed upon the request of the prosecutor).
+In cases in which it is possible that an offender who acquired assets that are equivalent to criminal proceeds will detect the initiation of investigation and so dispose of the assets, the judge may prohibit the disposition of the assets upon the request of judicial police officers, etc., even before the institution of a prosecutor).
 For a restraining order for collection of equivalent value, there is a similar provision to that for a restraining order for confiscation.
 (However, only the prosecutor can request a temporary restraining order before the institution of a prosecution.)